-UN’s Sustainable Development Goals.
+We must manage our water sustainably because water is central to environmental, social and economic sustainability and therefore sustainable societies.
+This is the focus of the UN’s Sustainable Development Goals.
 These 17 goals identify targets that must be achieved for livelihoods, health, education, environment, cities, oceans, equity and partnership.

 It’s important to understand that these goals are not isolated, but interrelated.
 This is why, even though there is a goal for water (SDG 6), there are 40 targets in the other 16 goals that relate directly to water.

 For example, we cannot have good health if we do not have clean and accessible water, and children cannot go to school or adults to work, if they are not healthy.
 With water often at the heart of many social and economic inequities, it is critical to address water quantity, quality and access issues in order to meet all of the goals and to achieve the global sustainable development vision.

 The recipe for managing Canada’s water resources in a sustainable and equitable manner requires all of us to urgently recognize our changing climate and water resources, including drinking water, and act appropriately.

 It requires federal co-ordination and leadership on water to overcome challenges of fragmented jurisdiction, such as following through with their commitment to create a Canada Water Agency, develop a national flood forecasting system and ensure universal access to adequate drinking water supplies.

 Research institutions must also step up to advance our knowledge, develop and assess decision support tools and solutions, and communicate their findings to communities, governments and economic sectors.